• Menu

 N26 Benefits

-• Free basic account option: The N26 Standard account has no monthly fee, yet still provides many benefits, including fee free payments in any currency.
+Free basic account option: The N26 Standard account has no monthly fee, yet still provides many benefits, including fee free payments in any currency, and no minimum deposit requirements.

 N26 Drawbacks

-• Not a multi-currency account: If you want to hold more than one currency you’ll need to open a separate account with a different provider, as N26 deals only in EUR.
+This is not a multi-currency account: N26 deals only in EUR, so if you want to hold more than one currency you’ll need to open a separate account with a different provider.

 Feature Wise Revolut N26